-For the past 15 years, Primavera Online High School has worked to serve students throughout Arizona with a quality online educational experience.
+For the past 20 years, Primavera Online has worked to serve students throughout Arizona with a quality online educational experience.
 Concurrent enrollment (enrolling in additional courses through another school), allows students the ability to catch up or get ahead on credits while remaining at their current schools.
-However, confusion among parents and students arises as many school registrars, administrators and counselors provide misinformation, stating that they do not allow concurrent enrollment or that they do not accept credits from Primavera.
+However, confusion among parents and students arises as many school registrars, administrators and counselors provide misinformation, stating that they do not allow concurrent enrollment or that they do not accept credits/transferring credits from Primavera.

 These types of statements are untrue, and contrary to the law.
 Arizona Revised Statute (A.R.S) § 15-808 and A.R.S § 15-701 are laws specifically created to allow concurrent participation and ensure credits are accepted in schools throughout Arizona.
 Here is an overview for anyone interested in catching up or getting ahead in their education by taking online courses.

 The following frequently asked questions should help parents better understand what Arizona law says about the rights they have with respect to these issues:

 Yes.
 Arizona Revised Statute § 15-808 was specifically created to allow concurrent participation in online instruction while being enrolled and attending full time at another school.
 This statute also provides for the ‘enrollment’ by a student at a school district or charter school and also the participation in ‘online instruction.’
 A.R.S. § 15-808 (F).

 Arizona law requires that all Arizona public schools (including charter schools) must recognize all of the credits transferred from other charter schools, including Primavera.
 A.R.S § 15-701(H).
 Additionally, AdvancED policy states “accredited schools shall accept transfer credits from another accredited school.”

 How Concurrent Enrollment Works With Primavera